 - An unpaid item will be recorded on the buyer's account when the seller receives a final value fee credit

-- If you have excessive unpaid items on your account, we may limit or end your ability to buy
+- If you have excessive unpaid items or canceled transactions on your account, we may limit or end your ability to buy

 - Buyers have the option of appealing an unpaid item if they believe it was undeserved